GnRHa 2020 Roundup

 ”A girl that I knew wanted to become a boy — where did this come from?
 She was bullied by girls who didn’t bully boys, so her autistic logic was, if I become a boy they will stop bullying me,” (Lane, 2020a)

 The statistics and statements from abused and bullied girls above are very troubling.
-The connection between abuse, autism, eating disorders and now a trans identification indicate that gender transition has become the "new anorexia".
-The difference is that naive doctors will celebrate the harmful strategy as the child becoming their "true self".
+The connection between abuse, autism, eating disorders and now a trans identification indicate that opposite sex imitation has become the “new anorexia”.
+The difference is that naive doctors will celebrate the harmful strategy as the child becoming their “true self”.
 The obvious feminist position is that efforts to address abuse should be directed at abusers, not by giving the victims of abuse body and mind altering medical treatments.

 GnRHa treatment aims to give an adolescent time to explore a trans identity.
 Supposedly, the GnRha-treated adolescent can consider their options without the pressure of puberty.
-But, the vast majority of those on GnRHa go on to cross-sex hormones [cite].
+But, the vast majority of those on GnRHa go on to cross-sex hormones.
 It is unclear if the treatment works as intended.
-In Stein's (2012) view, GnRHa may be pushing the adolescent into a medical pathway.
+In Stein’s (2012) view, GnRHa may be pushing the adolescent into a medical pathway.
 Adolescence is a period to explore social identities.
-But, gender transition experts assume that a trans identity is a special case.
+But, opposite sex imitation experts assume that a trans identity is a special case.
 They do not engage with the broader social identity literature (Sadjadi, 2019).

 We hypothesise that acceptance into a GnRHa treatment regime validates a “true trans” self-concept.
 Validation can improve a vulnerable person’s mental well-being.
 But, stopping treatment will invalidate this self-concept.
 Most adults, let alone children, would find such a step extremely difficult.